Trump calls impeachment case a ‘witch hunt’ and hints at a political return

 The former president lost his own Twitter account in the aftermath of the Capitol assault.
 Twitter and other social media platforms cited the risk of violence after Trump tweeted encouragement to the mob.

-He had also used Twitter to promote the rally behind the White House where political supporters cheered his claims of a stolen election and his assertion that then-Vice President Mike Pence was a coward for declining to try to stop official certification of the vote.
+He had also used Twitter to promote the rally behind the White House where political supporters cheered his claims of a stolen election and his assertion that Vice President Mike Pence was a coward for declining to try to stop official certification of the vote.

 Sen. Lindsey O. Graham (R-S.C.) welcomed the acquittal and attacked the case presented by House Democrats while noting that the Capitol attack “will be part of President Trump’s term in office.”